Preview: Running Debian Bookworm on the Raspberry Pi

 This high level of automation gives me a lot of freedom to try things out and test changes quickly on all potentially affected devices.
 In fact, I am now able to do continuous integration of my images based on Debian testing.

-To get things going I created a bookworm branch on edi-pi.
+To get things going I created a bookworm (now master) branch on edi-pi.
 I refactored the setup quite a bit in order to simplify future upgrades.
 For the Raspberry Pi 4 I am currently using a kernel that is based on the source code provided by the Raspberry Pi foundation.
 A build job does build and upload the package for the appropriate Debian release. edi-boot-shim - the small package that does the glue between the bootloader and the kernel - also got extended in order to provide a package for Debian bookworm.
 Some third party packages are not yet available for Debian bookworm, and therefore I decided to add another build job that does Mender related packages.

 The differences between Debian bullseye and bookworm are not too fundamental.
 After only a short time the Raspberry Pi 2, 3 and 4 devices were booting Debian bookworm successfully.
 There was even a very positive surprise: The GitOps enabled Mender full OS update artifact got reduced from 227MB (bullseye) to 170MB (bookworm).
 This 25% reduction was made possible thanks to the splitting of the Debian Ansible package (now I am using ansible-core) and because of the refactoring of python3-pycryptodome.
 Many thanks to the Debian and Ansible developers that made this possible!